 For Pathway 1& 3 to meet the minimum fan power as prescribed in SS 553 and the Code for Environmental Sustainability.
-Applicable to all new developments Mechanical Ventilation system.
+Applicable to new developments and existing buildings with Mechanical Ventilation system.

 For Pathway 2 - The fan power limitation must meet the prescribed MV efficiencies as stated in Table 2B.
-Applicable to both new and existing developments.
+Applicable to both new developments and existing buildings.

-TABLE 2B Mechanical Ventilation\MV
+TABLE 2B Mechanical Ventilation